coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/issuing-new-opcert.md

 The value of the `qKesNodeStateOperationalCertificateNumber` key indicates the current counter value for your stake pool registered by the blockchain protocol.
 The value of the `qKesOnDiskOperationalCertificateNumber` key indicates the counter value of the current operational certificate that your stake pool uses.

-The counter value for a new operational certificate must be exactly one (1) greater than the current value of the `qKesNodeStateOperationalCertificateNumber` key.
+For a new operational certificate, the counter value must be exactly one (1) greater than the current value of the `qKesNodeStateOperationalCertificateNumber` key.

 {% hint style="warning" %}
 If `qKesOnDiskOperationalCertificateNumber` is more than one (1) greater than `qKesNodeStateOperationalCertificateNumber` then the operational certificate is invalid.
 Your stake pool cannot mint blocks using an invalid operational certificate.